ahmediqbg/ahmediqbg.github.io/content/homepage/about.md

 ## Self Introduction

-<i><small>Opinions expressed are solely my own and do not express the views or opinions of my employer.</small></i>
+<i><small>This site.</small></i>

-I'm a Security Analyst at U.S. Bank, Illinois Institute of Technology alumni, and used to work as a private tutor for Python, Java, and web development.
+I'm a Senior at Harding University, and used to work as a private tutor for C++, JavaScript, and varouis math levels ranging from calculus to differential equation .

 In my free time I like to bake, go cycling, play video games, and scuba dive (if I have enough time).